chrislovecnm/chrislovecnm.com/_posts/2017-10-14-jekyll-building-this-blog.md

 sudo: false
 {% endhighlight %}

-I do not have automatic deployment of my blog yet.
+I do not have the automatic deployment of my blog yet.
 Travis can push the blog to an object store, but I have not worked it out fully yet.

 # html-proofer

-This html tool is super nice!
+This HTML tool is super nice!
 Check your links, and HTML validation.
-A spelling and grammar tool would be nice.
+A spelling and grammar tool would be awesome.

 You can run it locally.
 I got a weird error that the binary was missing when I tried to run it locally.
-Besides why would I not use a container to run it?
+Besides, why would I not use a container to run it?

 {% highlight bash %}
-docker run -v `pwd`/_site/:/_site 18fgsa/html-proofer /_site --assume-extension --check-html
+docker run -v `pwd`/_site/:/_site 18fgsa/html-proofer /_site \
+ --assume-extension --check-html
 {% endhighlight %}

 ## Editor

-Not going to elaborate, but with Jekyll you are editting markdown and yaml files.
+Not going to elaborate, but with Jekyll, you are editing markdown and YAML files.
 Pick your favorite editor and rock it!
 My choice is vi or atom.

 ## Google Analytics